jbiason/blog/content/books/things-i-learnt/paper-notes/index.md

 date = 2019-07-25

 [taxonomies]
-tags = ["en-au", "books", "things i learnt", "paper notes", "post its", "project organization"]
+tags = ["books", "things i learnt", "paper notes", "post its", "project organization"]
 +++

 I've tried to go paperless many, many times.
 But keeping a notepad and a bunch